XTB vs Libertex (Forex Club) Comparison

 How do XTB and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

 XTB requires a minimum deposit of $0, while Libertex (Forex Club) requires a minimum deposit of $10.
-From our testing we found XTB offers spreads of 0.9 (Q3 2021), while Libertex (Forex Club) offers spreads of -1.
-XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found XTB offers spreads of 1.07 , while Libertex (Forex Club) offers spreads of N/A. XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, XTB or Libertex (Forex Club)?
+Which broker offers more tradeable asset classes, XTB or Libertex (Forex Club)?

-XTB offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 10000, compared to 300 from Libertex (Forex Club).
+Both XTB and Libertex (Forex Club) allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, XTB has 6010, compared to 300 from Libertex (Forex Club).